KARAIKUDI S. SUBRAMANIAN

-The ‘pingala’ (extrovert) of Brhaddhvani breathes the contemporary through the valuable academic associations with the finest of world music minds such as Professors John Barlow, Mark Slobin, David McAlleser, John Higgins, David Reck, Harold Powers, Eero Hameeniemi, Pia Srinivasan and Hans Neuhoff.
+The 'pingala' (extrovert) of Brhaddhvani breathes the contemporary by fostering valuable academic connections with esteemed world music scholars, including Professors John Barlow, Mark Slobin, David McAlleser, John Higgins, David Reck, Harold Powers, Eero Hameeniemi, Pia Srinivasan, and Hans Neuhoff.

 Dr. KSS’ approach seems to weave a beautiful contemporary approach and understanding through the pluses and minuses of both gurukula and institutional systems, a rare feat indeed!